shakedown-street/jprice/jprice/backup/posts/markdown-rendering-in-django.md

 ---

-## Syntax Highlighting
+### Syntax Highlighting

 To add syntax highlighting for code blocks.
 Download and include the [Prism.js](https://prismjs.com/download) CSS and JS files in your static files.
 You can chose the languages, themes and plugins you want to include.
 Additional themes can be found [here](https://github.com/PrismJS/prism-themes).

-In your base template, include the Prism CSS and JS files:
+In your template, include the Prism CSS and JS files:

 ```html
 {% load static %}